r-hub/cranlogs/README.md

 ## Usage

 It has a very simple API.
-By default it shows the total number of package downloads from the previous day.
+By default it shows the total number of package downloads from the last day for which data is available.

 ``` r
 library(cranlogs)
 cran_downloads()
 ```

     #>         date   count
-    #> 1 2019-04-11     0
+    #> 1 2019-04-09 3509140

-The last week, or the last month can be also easily queried:
+The last week (6 days prior to the last day for which data is available), or the last month (29 days prior to the last day for which data is available) can be also easily queried:

 ``` r
 cran_downloads(when = "last-week")